Kirby Doyle: Life and literary work

-His work appeared alongside that of Jack Kerouac, Lawrence Ferlinghetti, and Allen Ginsberg in the Spring, 1958 issue of Chicago Review, which was devoted to "San Francisco Renaissance" writers.
+His work appeared alongside that of Jack Kerouac, Lawrence Ferlinghetti, and Allen Ginsberg in the Summer, 1958 issue of Chicago Review, which was devoted to "San Francisco Renaissance" writers.
 Several of his poems were published on broadsheets by the Communication Company, the publishing arm of the Diggers.

 Although his work maintained the directness of colloquial speech, it could also be lyrical and rhapsodic.
 Doyle's poems were sometimes humorous.
 He was a Romantic at heart.
 He adored the works of John Keats, Emily Dickinson and the great 'projective verse' of Charles Olson.

 Doyle was a mainstay of the North Beach literary scene in San Francisco from the late seventies until his incarceration in Laguna Honda hospital for dementia and the effects of diabetes.
 Prior to that he had lived for long stretches of time on communes near Mount Tamalpais.
 The poet Michael McClure said of him: "He was a handsome, big-smiled Irish American rascal.
 He was an original Beat, loose-jointed, with a great laugh.
 His poetry was beautiful stuff."

-Doyle died on April 5, 2003 in Laguna Honda Hospital in San Francisco.
+Doyle died on April 5, 2003, in Laguna Honda Hospital in San Francisco.
 He was one of the few writers of the San Francisco Renaissance who were both born and died in the city.